schen42/batchrequests/README.md

 and you are charged the same for 64KB because they're in separate requests, you can reduce your cost by 64x by batching all requests into one.

-This package is currently optimized to reduce the number of batch calls, possibly at the expense of performance.
+This package is currently optimized to reduce the number of batch calls, and was not built with extreme performance in mind.
 If performance is important, this package *may* not be for you (run performance tests to see if it is suitable for your needs).

 # How To Use
+Provide an implementation of a batch call that will be performed after the framework has batched your requests using the `BatchWriter` interface.
-Implement a `BatchWriter` and use it to construct `BatchRequestsFactory` with the desired batch settings.
+Construct `BatchRequestsFactory` with the desired batch settings and the user-implemented `BatchWriter`.
-Then, retrieve a `BatchSubmitter` to send requests to by calling the `BatchRequestsFactory#getBatchSubmitter` method.
+Then, retrieve a `BatchSubmitter` to send individual requests to by calling the `BatchRequestsFactory#getBatchSubmitter` method.

 For more information, see the [Javadocs](https://schen42.github.io/batchrequests/)